sourav1547/cs598ftd/avss/README.md

 │   └── router.py
 └── tests
     ├── test_avss.py
-    ├── test_beb.py
     └── test_rbc.py
 ```

 As the name suggests, the files `Dockerfile` and `docker-compose.yml` are docker related.
 Very briefly, the `Dockerfile` contains the environment specifications of the docker image and instructions to download and install them.
 You can think of  `docker-compose.yml` as the configuration file.

 The `main.py` is the entry point of the code.
 The `network/` library implements `router.py` which provides the basic communication interface between nodes.
-See `tests/test_beb.py` for an example on how to use the communication interface.
+See `tests/test_rbc.py` for an example on how to use the communication interface.

-The `core/` directory consists of four files: `beb.py`, `rbc.py`, `avss.py` and `utils.py` is what you will be making changes to.
-The `beb.py` is an example code that implements the best effort broadcast protocol, i.e., the leader sends its proposal to all the nodes.
-You can use this as a reference to implement the `rbc.py` and `avss.py`.
+The `core/` directory consists of three files: `rbc.py`, `avss.py` and `utils.py` is what you will be making changes to.
+Currently, the `rbc.py` implements a non fault tolerant broadcast protocol where the leader simply sends its proposal to all the nodes.
+You can use this as a reference to implement the fault tolerant `rbc.py` and `avss.py`.
 You can implement any helper functions in `utils.py`.

-The `tests/` directory consists of files to test best effort broadcast (`test_beb.py`), reliable broadcast (`test_rbc.py`),  and AVSS scheme (`test_avss.py`).
+The `tests/` directory consists of files to test the reliable broadcast (`test_rbc.py`) and AVSS scheme (`test_avss.py`).

 ## Assignment Requirements